FAQ about Testing Orders

 How and when do I file the Application with the court? |

-The exposed individual cannot submit an Application to Obtain a Testing Order until at least 3 days have passed since the date that you served the Notice of Intention to apply for a testing order on the source individual.
-Further, you must also apply within 30 days of the date that you came into contact with the blood or other bodily substance of the source individual.
-An Application cannot be made to the court after 30 days has passed.
+The exposed individual can only submit an Application to Obtain a Testing Order until at least 3 days after you served the Notice of Intention to apply for a testing order on the source individual.
+Further, you must also apply within 30 days of the date that you came into contact with the source individual's blood or other bodily substance.
+An Application cannot be made to the court after 30 days.
 To make an Application, you must file the completed Application form and related documents at one of the Provincial Court registry offices in British Columbia. (close) |

 What documents do I have to file along with the Application? |